Border patrol K-9 killed, agent injured after vehicle slides on black ice in Washington, agency says

 ARIZONA K-9 OFFICER KILLED BY FLEEING SUSPECT: 'WE LOST A BROTHER LAST NIGHT'

-The agent was rescued from the vehicle using the Jaws of Life, but K-9 Jackie died from her injuries at the scene, CBP said in a press release on Sunday.
+The agent was rescued from the vehicle using the Jaws of Life, but K-9 Jackie died from her injuries at the scene, U.S. Customs and Border Protection said in a press release on Sunday.

 NEW YORK POLICE K-9 TAKES DOWN SUSPECT AFTER HE PUNCHED COP IN THE FACE